craftgaz help Path of Exile 2 · patch 0.5+

 fractureFracturing Orb — permanently locks one random modifier (it can’t be removed or rerolled afterward; a second fracture is impossible).
 Because the locked mod is random, this is added as an Attempt: hit if it locked one of the mods you chose, miss otherwise.
 Needs ≥4 mods, and unrevealed desecrated mods can’t be fractured.

-The project’s reference ring craft also uses a few advanced building blocks not in the quick palette — Essence of the Breach (unlock the 40% quality cap), catalyst-to-quality, divine-push, and a catalysing double-exalt.
+The project’s reference ring craft also uses a few advanced building blocks not in the quick palette — Essence of the Breach (unlock the 40% quality cap), catalyst-to-quality, the preset prefix-only divine-push (distinct from the visual divine operation above), and a catalysing double-exalt.
 You can see and edit them via the { } raw IR / per-node JSON editor — they don’t have dedicated visual editors.

 Choosing mods (the pickers) ↑ top